Dreamfarer/UZH/README.md

 git checkout BRANCH_NAME
 ```
 #### Step 3: Do your magic, be creative
 Now it is the time to implement all your changes.
 Please make sure that your code works and yields the maximum amount of points possible.
 If this is not possible, please clearly label them as such.
+If the solution is more than one file, be sure to add them all within a folder that is named appropiatly.

+As for test cases: There is one file where every contributor can add their individual test cases, so that all are collected in one file.
+Just add yours at the bottom of the file, ending your test names with your username or abbrevation, e.g. ** def test_invalid_input_PER **.

 #### Step 4: Just send it
 To track, stage and commit your changes, you will have to copy and paste the following commands into your git-enabled terminal of choice.
 Please change **COMMIT_MESSAGE** and **ADDITIONAL_DESCRIPTION** to something meaningful, e.g. **git commit -m "E10 T1 fix" -m "Fix typo in main function"**.
 Be sure to follow the convention of starting the sentence with a capital letter.
 Don't forget to include the quotation marks (").